-7.2.8 Quantitative Requirements with Recognition of a Hedging Strategy
+7.2.87.7.8 Quantitative requirements with recognition of the hedging strategy

 Under this method, the "TGCR" is calculated first.
+Under the internal model approach with recognition of the hedging strategy, the TGCR is calculated first.
 The TGCR is the value of the obligations with respect to the guarantees offered on segregated funds and is calculated at CTE (95) to which the basis risk is added and a diversification credit is subtracted, calculated using the internal model previously authorized by the AMF.
-The capital required will be the difference between the TGCR and the insurance contract liabilities (including contractual service margins and Risk Adjustments) for segregated fund guarantees carried on the insurer's balance sheet.
-The capital requirement is then adjusted to amortize the impact of the current period.
+The required capital required will be the difference between the TGCR and the insurance contract Best Estimate Liabilities liabilities (including contractual service margins and Risk Adjustments) for segregated fund guarantees carried on the insurer's balance sheet.
+The capital requirement mayis then be adjusted to amortize the impact of the current period if the insurer opted for the smoothing option (refer to section 7.7.8.8).